JonJagger/cyber-dojo/readme.txt

 columns are simply chopped off the left).

-If the dashboard display has a horizontal scrollbar you will probably need to [disable] the auto-refresh before scrolling.
+If the dashboard display has a horizontal scrollbar you will probably need to disable the auto-refresh before scrolling.

 Diff-Review
 ===========
-Clicking on a dashboard traffic-light opens a new page showing the diffs for that traffic-light for that animal together with << < > >> buttons to step backwards and forwards.
+Clicking on any traffic-light opens a dialog showing the diffs for that traffic-light for that animal together with << < > >> buttons to step backwards and forwards.
 As you move forwards and backwards using the
 << < > >> buttons the server will stay on the same file if it continues to